The 17 Most Famous Paintings at the Louvre

 Théodore Géricault | Oil on Canvas | 1819 | Dept of Paintings, Mollien Room 700

 The Raft of Medusa was an instant success and brought Géricault to celebrity status.
-The painting depicts a raft full of people who had suffered a ship wreck.
+The painting depicts a raft full of people who had suffered a shipwreck.
 The entire painting curses a French Naval frigate that ignored their plea for help.
-It outlines the horrors that must have taken place there after.
-Things such as cannabalism and hysteria.
+It outlines the horrors that must have taken place thereafter—things such as cannibalism and hysteria.

 This was the apex of French Romanticism, like the Baroque era, romantics favored heavily dramatized scenes with intense stories.
-This brings us to the number one and greatest painting in the Louvre by my humble opinion.
+Now, on to the number one and greatest painting in the Louvre, in my humble opinion.

 Nearby works by Géricault: